Blue hair: Literary works

 The Fairy with Turquoise Hair is a major character in Pinocchio.
 She is often titled as the "Child with the Blue Hair" and even has a chapter in The Adventures of Pinocchio devoted to this title.
 Literary critics have offered varied interpretations of her hair color.
 It may invoke associations with "the ineffable or infinite", with the Italian sky, or with the Virgin Mary, who is often shown with a blue mantle.

 The sci-fi/fantasy anthology, Once Upon a Future Time Volume 4, includes a short story, "The Blue Fairy," in which a woman with blue hair is accused of illegally creating androids.

 The color blue owned aristocratic associations in Europe during the second millennium, and this linkage with blue blood was reflected in Charles Perrault's story of Bluebeard.
 In Maria Tatar's view, the color of his beard suggests otherworldly origins.

 In pop culture

 Music

-Musicians Loredana Bertè, Ashnikko, Katy Perry, Lady Gaga, Halsey, and Alissa White-Gluz have dyed their hair blue alongside female rappers such as Latto.
+Mainstream musicians such as Loredana Bertè, Katy Perry, Lady Gaga, Halsey, and Alissa White-Gluz have dyed their hair blue along with hip-hop musicians such as Ashnikko, Latto, and others.
+In addition, K-pop acts such as BLACKPINK and other boy bands donned these.